Apply for an ITIN

 - Support your claim of foreign status.

-Types: The IRS has a long list of possible documents or combinations of documents that can prove status and identity.
+The IRS has a long list of documents or combinations of documents that can show your status and identity.
 All are listed in the IRS Form W-7 instructions.

 All documents must be originals or certified copies.
 A certified copy is one that the original issuing agency provides, and certifies as an exact copy of the original, and contains an official stamped seal from the agency.